 Relief, freedom, authenticity, true love, nourishing relationships (with yourself and others), fresh starts and smarter beginnings.
 Follow your true north.
 The coordinates on your internal compass read like this: Honor your uniqueness, listen to your heart, appreciate your rhythm, know and be loyal to yourself.
 When we follow those directions, it’s easy to understand if it’s time to take a turn in a new direction.

-Sometimes hearing about someone else’s courage helps us overcome our own fears.
-Let’s get rich in the comments below.
+Sometimes, hearing about someone else’s courage helps us overcome our own fears.
+Let’s get real in the comments below.

 Peace & bag packing,

 I literally broke up with my boyfriend Saturday night and the the chronic stiff neck that I had for nearly 2 years, for which I went for weekly acupuncture and massage for, DISSOLVED within an hour and a half of the breakup.
 As sad as I am (we met under fairy tale-like circumstances and I believed (hoped?) he was the one), I am relieved beyond measure.

 Thanks Kris for a timely and well written (and insightful) post~

 Isn’t it amazing how our body knows what is toxic for us?!